-The versatile and extremely capable new 4K Sony PXW-Z150 looks to be just the sort of camera that every camera person wants to have with them at all times.
+Our 2016 countdown reaches Number 7 and we reckoned that the versatile and extremely capable new 4K Sony PXW-Z150 looked to be just the sort of camera that every camera person wants to have with them at all times.

 Porsche must be familiar with this problem.
 How do you promote a product that’s all-new but looks the same as your other products?
 It’s not Sony's fault.
 You can’t change the appearance (and hence the form factor) of a camera just to make it different from the one that went before it.
 If you’ve spent years evolving your product range into what you and your customers consider to be nearly ideal in shape and function, it would be ludicrous to change it into something that isn’t necessarily better just to make it stand out.